hewanshrestha/profile-ui/README.md

-# profile
+# Profile Card

-A new Flutter project.
+Flutter Web App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple profile UI based on neumorphic design.

+To use this project, you need to add following dependencies to the file 'pubspec.yaml'.
+- font_awesome_flutter: ^8.8.1
+- google_fonts: ^1.1.0

 A few resources to get you started if this is your first Flutter project: